-- 1. Students are allowed to check out six library books for a period of three weeks.
+- Students are allowed to check out six library books for a period of three weeks.
 Books may be renewed twice. - 2.
 Students may be limited to checking out two books on the same subject depending on classroom assignments. - 3.
 No fines are charged for overdue library books; however, students with overdue books may need to renew or return items before checking out additional materials.
 Overdue notices are sent to students once a semester.
-Students with books overdue for an extended period of time (over five weeks) may be subject to fines.
-Students must address overdue or lost book issues before attending dances. - 4.
-Computers are available for students in the library.
-Students needing a computer for academic work will be given priority over those needing them for recreational purposes.
-Online activity may be monitored to ensure appropriate use.
+Students with books overdue for an extended period of time (over five weeks) may be subject to lost fees.
+Students must address overdue or lost book issues before attending dances or graduation.